slowernews/wisdom-tldr/README.md

 You will live a life that is filled with more excitement and fulfillment the more you take intentional risks.

-> *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky* -->
+> *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

+“The size of our life is in direct proportion to how uncomfortable we are willing to be”

+1. To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
+Because almost everything that you want is on the other side of the uncomfortable and the scary.

+Adventure Comes from Percieved Risk, Not Peril develop a tolerance for risk so that you can build up to the scarier activities later.
+-->